yohannd1/yohannd1/README.md

   Go theck them out!
 -->

 Hey there!
-The name's Yohanan.
-I like programming and making music, and here I (like any other GitHub account) publish my projects and contribute on others's.
+I like programming and making music, and here I (like any other GitHub account) publish my projects and contribute to others'.

-Note that the graphic above is a little bit innacurate, since there are some repositories I've cloned (specially in C).

 **I know (to varying degrees):**
 ![Python](https://img.shields.io/badge/-Python-000?&logo=python)